The Impact of a Coalition: Assessing the Likelihood of Voter Influence in Large Elections: Coalitional Influence Problems as PMV-Instability Problems

+As observed in~\citep{Xia2021:How-Likely}, the histogram of the tentative profile is a {\em Poisson multivariate variable (PMV)}, defined as follows. \begin{dfn}[{\bf Poisson multivariate variable (PMV)}{}] Given $n,q\in\mathbb N$ and a vector $\vec \pi=(\pi_1,\ldots,\pi_n)$ of $n$ distributions over $\{1,\ldots,q\}$, we define an {\em $(n,q)$-PMV}, denoted by $\vXp$, to be the histogram of $n$ independent random variables whose distributions are $\{\pi_1,\ldots,\pi_n\}$, respectively. \end{dfn} Then, it is not hard to verify that

-It turns out that many other coalitional influence problems can be modeled by the union of multiple PMV-instability settings (formally called the {\em PMV-multi-instability setting} in Definition~\ref{dfn:PMV-multi-instability-setting} in Appendix) as proved in the following lemma. \begin{lem}[\bf Coalitional Influence as PMV-instability] For any $X\in\{\cm,\mov\}$ and any GSR $r$, there exist multiple PMV-instability settings $\calM = \{\vosetting^i: i\le I\}$ such that for every $n$-profile $P$ and every $B\ge 0$, $\sat{X}(r,P,B) =1$ if and only if $\hist(P)\in \csus{n,B}^\calM$. \end{lem} The full statement of the lemma (which covers other coalitional influence problems) and its proof can be found in Appendix~\ref{app:proof-prop-CI-GSR}.
-In light of \eqref{eq:CM-Borda} and Lemma~\ref{lem:CI-GSR}, we propose the {\em PMV-instability problem} as follows. \begin{dfn}[{\bf\boldmath PMV-instability problem}{}] Given a PMV-instability setting $\vosetting{}=\langle\sourcepoly, \targetpoly, \voset{}, \vec c\,\rangle$, a set $\Pi$ of distributions over $[q]$, $\psi\in[0,1]$, $n\in\mathbb N$, and $B\ge 0$, we are interested in characterizing
+It turns out that many other coalitional influence problems can be modeled as the union of multiple instability settings (formally called the {\em multi-instability setting} in Definition~\ref{dfn:multi-instability-setting} in Appendix) as proved in the following lemma. \begin{lem}[{\bf Coalitional Influence as instability settings}{}] For any $X\in\{\cm,\mov\}$ and any GSR $r$, there exist multiple instability settings $\calM = \{\vosetting^i: i\le I\}$ such that for every $n$-profile $P$ and every $B\ge 0$, $\sat{X}(r,P,B) =1$ if and only if $\hist(P)\in \csus{n,B}^\calM$. \end{lem} The full statement of the lemma (which covers other coalitional influence problems) and its proof can be found in Appendix~\ref{app:proof-prop-CI-GSR}.
+When $\psi>0$, the contamination adversary can modify the profile to be any integer vector in the $\psi n$ neighborhood of $\vXp$ in $L_1$, formally defined as {\em $\psi$-fraction-neighborhood} as follows. \begin{dfn} For any $\psi\in [0,1]$ and any $\vec x\in {\mathbb R}^{q}$, define the {\em $\psi$-fraction-neighborhood of $\vec x$} as